kjpracticerun/nlp-quote-project/README.md

 (**total of 2,199 quotes**)

 #### Data Transformation
 Once the datasets were determined for supervised modeling, I transformed the quotes, first removing the stopwords and punctuation, then lemmatizing the resulting text for verbs, adjectives and nouns and finally stemming the result.
-Note the SnowballStemmer was used in place of the PorterStemmer but I didn’t see a significant difference in the resulting text.
-Each stage was stored as part of the datasets dataframe which was then written to _.csv_ file.
+Note the SnowballStemmer was used in place of the PorterStemmer, however, I didn’t see a significant difference in the resulting text.
+Each stage of the transformation was stored as part of the datasets dataframe which was then written to _.csv_ file.

 Note stopwords were done separately for each dataset.
 All used the nltk stopswords as their base, but each supervised dataset had a few of their own additions.
 For the top 10 authors, only ["n't"] was added.
 For the scriptures, the following were added ["unto", "thee", "ye", "thy"].
 For the unsupervised dataset that included all the quotes transformed, I used the basic stopwords and added ["n't", "unto", "thee", "ye", "thy"].
 Looking back, I believe I could have used the same stopword list for all datasets, but initially I wanted the flexibility to try different lists on different datasets if needed.